About Spencer Station

 This was the largest building of the complex built in 1927.
 Located on the eastern part of the buildings.
 It was built with local sandstone rubble.

 Notice its rounded parapet and the two color stones?
-The original roof line was not steep enough to let rain and melting snow run off so it was decided to 'raise the roof' at a steeper pitch.
+The original roof line was not steep enough to let rain and melting snow run off so it was decided, some time in the 1930's, to 'raise the roof' at a steeper pitch.
 To do this, Sidney gathered river stone from the nearby Johnson Creek to build the front and rear walls of the service station higher to conceal the new roof line.

 .
 The gas station was originally a Tydol station, then around 1938 sold Phillips 66.